Hooked Fisherman

 Menu structure less intuitive than Garmin or Humminbird

-The Reveal 5 SplitShot is the only unit in this price range that includes both traditional 2D sonar and DownScan imaging plus inland charts in the box.
-The C-MAP charts add genuine navigation value.
-A complete package for under $200.
+The Reveal 5 SplitShot is the only unit in this range that pairs traditional 2D sonar with DownScan imaging and inland charts in the box.
+The C-MAP Inland charts add real navigation value on lakes anglers haven't fished before.
+For a single complete package under $200 it's a strong option, though several owners note the autotuning sonar needs manual adjustment in stained or heavily weeded water.

-- **CHIRP or ClearVü/DownScan sonar** — standard sonar at this price still works, but CHIRP-capable units are common now and worth the few extra dollars - **Built-in GPS** — for marking waypoints where you caught fish - **5-inch display minimum** — anything smaller is frustrating in daylight
+- **CHIRP or ClearVü/DownScan sonar** — standard sonar still works, but CHIRP-capable units are common now and worth the few extra dollars - **Built-in GPS** — for marking waypoints where fish were caught or structure was found - **A 5-inch display minimum** — smaller screens are hard to read in direct daylight on the water

-What you're unlikely to get under $300: - Premium preloaded charts (LakeMaster, Navionics+) — usually sold separately - Networking capability (sharing data between multiple units) - Mega Imaging (Humminbird) or SideVision technology
+What's still unlikely under $300: - Premium preloaded charts (LakeMaster, Navionics+) — usually sold separately - Networking capability between multiple units - Mega Imaging (Humminbird) or SideVision technology

 **Affiliate disclosure:** Links are affiliate links — we earn a small commission at no cost to you.